-In an effort to recognize and promote academic excellence at the elementary level, honor rolls have been established at each school.
+To recognize and promote academic excellence at the elementary level, honor rolls have been established at each school.
 To be eligible, a student must have a "B" average.
 Students are informed of the honor roll system and carefully instructed to ensure an understanding of the specific goals and methods of computing the honor roll formula.